 We love supporting local businesses — and sharing what to buy from them.
 All products or services are selected independently by our L.A.-obsessed editorial team, and we may earn a commission when you purchase through our links.

-Vaccines are rolling out, theme parks and indoor dining are reopening, and Los Angeles is aiming to get back into the swing of things by June 15 — is this finally the end of the pandemic era?
-We're remaining cautiously optimistic that this will be the summer of shame-free pool parties and hot weather staycations, and one way to fuel that positivity is by preparing with water-friendly wardrobes.
+Vaccines are rolling out, theme parks and indoor dining are in full swing, and Los Angeles is now officially open.
+Now that many of us are enjoying a summer of shame-free pool parties and hot weather staycations, one way to fuel that positivity is by preparing with water-friendly wardrobes.

 While swimsuit season is year-round in the City of Angels, now's an opportune time to restock on splash-ready pieces before the rising temps spark a retail therapy dash.
 That's why we've rounded up some of the best swimwear brands hailing from SoCal offering everything from itty bitty bikinis, curve-showcasing one-pieces, vintage-inspired maillots, sporty swim separates, and more.